 To ensure a common brand among health care providers, clinics, health plans and other entities, the organization underwent an identity and rebranding process.
 The association changed its name to WVP Health Authority and opened a new headquarters in 2010.
 WVP worked with CB|Two Architects, CB|Two Construction and TS Construction Management to build a 22,000 square foot building that maximizes efficiency and effectiveness of space, while optimizing working relationships between departments.
 Employees moved into the LEED certified building on October 18, 2010.
 The new innovative brand and modern facility reflects who WVP Health Authority is now and will be well into the future.

 Today, the association has approximately 530 members practicing primary and specialty care serving Salem, Santiam, Silverton, and West Valley hospitals.
-The WVP Health Authority contracts with more than 10 insurance carriers and includes commercial, Medicare, Oregon Health Plan, and Employee Benefit Trust.
+The WVP Health Authority contracts with more than 10 insurance carriers and includes commercial, Medicare, and Oregon Health Plan.